A Humble "Bee-ginning"

-As time went by, the need for new facilities became more and more apparent.
+As time passed, the need for more space became apparent.
 The sale of farm equipment was moved into a separate building on the same yard and later sold to Feedrite in the early 1980’s.
-A new building was undertaken for the retail building supplies and contracting business and the official grand opening ceremonies took place on June 18, 1976.
-This is still the building which houses Wm.
+A new facility was built for the retail building material and contracting business and the official grand opening ceremonies took place on June 18, 1976.
+This is still the building which houses WM.
 Dyck & Sons (1993) today.

-Again, time passed and as Mr. Alex Fast’s family grew, two of his sons became very involved with the running of the business.
-When Mr. Fast Sr. officially retired in November 1993, these two sons took over with the business.
-Alex Fast Jr., Mr. Fast’s second son, took over the contracting interests of the business and now operates under the business name of “Von Ast Construction”.
-The retail building supplies aspect of the business was sold to Mr. Fast’s youngest son, Carl Fast, and now operates as “Wm.
+As Mr. Fast’s family grew, two of his sons became involved with the business and took over operations when he officially retired in November 1993.
+Alex Fast Jr., Mr. Fast’s second son, oversaw the contracting interests of the business, which now operates as “Von Ast Construction” under the ownership of his own son Steve Fast.
+The building material side of the business was sold to Mr. Fast’s youngest son, Carl Fast, operating as “WM.
 Dyck & Sons (1993)”.